Here’s our HR end of year checklist. Here are our tips for getting your HR in order for 2023.

 Before the end of the year make sure every member of your team has had an appraisal and their development reviewed.
 Set targets for the year ahead and discuss any concerns or issues from both sides.
 Read our blog on how to run an effective appraisal.

 Record all meetings so you can refer back if needed.
 This will also protect you legally should there ever be a dispute with an employee, and you have kept a full record of contact and discussions.
-Performance review software can help you to manage this process, try a free 14 day trial of our PDR Cloud system.
+Performance review software can help you to manage this process.

 Check your training plan